Pan Pacific and Southeast Asia Women's Association of the U.S.A. records

 Processed by Amanda Izzo, 2010.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2015-S-0013, Boxes 1-4 renumbered as Boxes 13-16
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2015-S-0013, Boxes 1-4 renumbered as Boxes 13-16

 - Asian American women